STMicroelectronics/lsm6dsv80x-rs/examples/fsm_fourd_stm32f401re_embassy/README.md

 ## Notes

-- The sensor FSM configuration is applied via a UCF-generated register sequence (`FOUR_D`), enabling flexible FSM programming.
+- The sensor FSM configuration is applied via a JSON-generated register sequence (`FOUR_D`), enabling flexible FSM programming.
 - UART output uses blocking writes without DMA.
 - The example runs entirely within the Embassy async main task.
 - Panic behavior is set to halt on panic using `defmt` and `panic_probe`.